Nikitha010204S/Nikitha010204S/README.md

 - 👋 Hi, I’m @Nikitha
-- 👀 I’m interested in Android App Development and Front end development
+- 👀 I’m interested in UIUX designing
 - 🌱 I’m currently pursuing my final year in Computer Science and Engineering department at K S Rangasamy college of Technology
 - 📫 Linkedin id - https://www.linkedin.com/in/nikitha-senthil-7a73a6225/